 - Insufficient Hot Water

-Getting no hot water ever is apparent indication of an issue.
+Getting no hot water ever is clear indication of an issue.
 But fluctuating water temperature is often disregarded as an issue.
 This might possibly signify mineral deposits have built up and your heating element must be repaired or changed.

 If you notice natural gas, don’t attempt to restart the pilot.
 Contact your city’s utility company immediately.